 I used to think it only grew in the tropics but I've learned that some varieties grow here in the States also.

-Pawpaw tastes distinctly different from other fruits.
-You can make a refreshing drink or a
+Pawpaw tastes distinctly different from other fruits and is great in a

 In Africa, we make pies.